OWASP/threat-dragon/docs/development/testing/e2e.md

 - check the web app is accessible on `http://localhost:3000/`
 - check docs pages are on `http://localhost:3000/docs/`
 - from directory `td.vue` invoke `pnpm test:e2e-ci-smokes`

+These tests are used by the CI pipeline to determine if the deploy was successful or not.

 ## Writing E2E Tests
 Cypress is significantly different from many of the existing webdriver based frameworks